- Blue Screens of Death happen every time your Windows PC runs into a fatal error

 - How do I fix the Blue Screen of Death errors?

 The best way to target a specific BSoD error is to look at the error page itself since it always gives you a hint as to what caused it.
+You can also use dedicated software that fixes BSoD errors.

 - What causes a Blue Screen of Death?

 There is no precise cause to Blue Screens of Death, as they can be both software and hardware-related.
+For more detailed information on what causes BSoD errors, check out this detailed article

 - Is the Blue Screen of Death bad?